Power Of 3 Satisfactions

 Because the catalog company failed to give power of 3 satisfactions to their customers, customers took their money elsewhere.
 The customers who hung up had originally found desirable products at desirable prices, but the power of 3 satisfactions trumped the desirability of the products and prices.

 Eventually, the catalog company was sold to a different company.
 Paula wrote a letter to the new CEO.
-He did not acknowledge my letter, though Paula’s mail delivery is spotty so it is possible he wrote and Paula did not receive his letter.
+He did not acknowledge the letter, though Paula’s mail delivery is spotty so it is possible he wrote and Paula did not receive his letter.
 However, the next time Paula received a catalog from that company, the front cover indicated that customers should look at the order form to understand all of the shipping charges.

 Power of 3 Satisfactions in Your Life

 Whatever you do in your life personally and professionally, learn how to recognize and satisfy the 3 needs.
-The power you release with the 3 satisfactions will bring you unforeseen benefits and satisfying successes.
+The positive power you release with the 3 satisfactions will bring you unforeseen benefits and satisfying successes.

-© Paula M. Kramer, 2010
+© Paula M. Kramer, 2010 to the present.

 All rights reserved.

-Last updated July 9, 2017
+Last updated March 9, 2020.